brandonviaje/PrecisionTechCollab/README.md

   - Click **spring-boot:run** to start the application.

 ### 4. Access the Application
-- Once the application is running, open a web browser.
+- Allow the application to start and once the application is running, open a web browser.
-- Enter the following URL:
+- Enter the following URL: http://localhost:8080/index.html